SNY: Availability

-At its launch, it was originally expected that SNY would experience issues with trying to gain carriage on Cablevision, as the Mets moved their game telecasts from that company's two regional sports networks, MSG Network and FSN New York (now MSG Plus).
+At its launch, it was originally expected that SNY would experience issues with trying to gain carriage on Cablevision, as the Mets moved their game telecasts from that company's two regional sports networks, MSG Network and FSN New York (now MSG Sportsnet or MSGSN).
 The situation was similar to that experienced by the YES Network, the Yankees ended its broadcasting agreement with Cablevision.
 Cablevision filed a lawsuit against Sterling Entertainment Enterprises on the grounds that the franchise might have violated their contract, which theoretically had one year left to run, as well as the right of last refusal.
 However, a judge ruled in favor of Sterling Entertainment, essentially stating that the Mets had voided their deal with Cablevision entirely by paying a specified buyout fee, believed to have exceeded $50 million.

 Comcast began carrying the network on its Hartford area systems on March 31, 2008.
 Then in July 2008, just days after the University of Connecticut signed its broadcast deal with SNY, Cox Communications began carrying SportsNet New York on channel 62 throughout its Connecticut service area.
 On August 29, 2011, the network launched a secondary feed for Connecticut, SNY-CT.

-SNY is also available on Comcast systems in Palm Beach County, Florida and nationally on Verizon FiOS.
-However, due to broadcasting rules imposed by Major League Baseball that restrict local telecasts to within their designated broadcast territory, Mets games televised by the network are blacked out, although pre-game and post-game shows and other non-event programming is cleared for broadcast in Palm Beach County.
+SNY is also available on Comcast systems in Palm Beach County, Florida and nationally on Verizon Fios.
+However, due to broadcasting rules imposed by Major League Baseball (MLB) that restrict local telecasts to within their designated broadcast territory, Mets games televised by the network are blacked out, although pre-game and post-game shows and other non-event programming is cleared for broadcast in Palm Beach County.

 Beginning in 2017, SNY made Mets games available for live Internet streaming to subscribers via its website and the NBC Sports app but has been yet to be made authorizable to Comcast Xfinity subscribers though Comcast is the owner of the NBC Sports app and is part owner of SNY.
 In 2022, SNY launched its own app, serving much the same purpose with much the same availability.

+On February 18, 2025, SNY announced that they have partnered with MLB, making streaming (such as Mets games or other media) now available on the MLB app.